martinrist/typescript-knowledgebase/wiki/Generics.md

 - Class methods may also declare their own generic type parameters separate from their class instance.

+- Static members of a class are separate from instance methods, and aren't associated with a class instance, so they don't have access to type information that's specific to class instance:
+    - Therefore, although they _can_ declare their own type parameters, they can't access type parameters declared on the class.

 ## Generic Type Aliases